E-governance

-Furthermore, e-government uses one-way communication protocol whereas e-governance uses two-way communication protocol.
-Establishing the identity of the end beneficiary is a challenge in all citizen-centric services.
-Statistical information published by governments and global bodies do not always reveal the facts.
-The intention of e-governance is to down on the unwanted interference of too many layers while delivering governmental services.
-It depends on good infrastructural setup with the support of local processes and parameters for governments to reach their citizens or end beneficiaries.
-A budget for planning, development, and growth can be derived from well laid out e-governance systems.

 Government to citizen

 The goal of government-to-citizen (G2C) e-governance is to offer a variety of ICT services to citizens in an efficient and economical manner and to strengthen the relationship between government and citizens using technology.

 There are several methods of G2C e-governance.
 Two-way communication allows citizens to instant message directly with public administrators, and cast remote electronic votes (electronic voting) and instant opinion voting.
 These are examples of e-Participation.
 Other examples included the payment of taxes and services that can be completed online or over the phone.
 Mundane services such as name or address changes, applying for services or grants, or transferring existing services are more convenient and no longer have to be completed face to face.

 By country

 G2C e-governance is unbalanced across the globe as not everyone has Internet access and computing skills, but the United States, European Union, and Asia are ranked the top three in development.

 The Federal Government of the United States has a broad framework of G2C technology to enhance citizen access to Government information and services. benefits.gov is an official US government website that informs citizens of benefits they are eligible for and provides information on how to apply for assistance.
 US State Governments also engage in G2C interaction through the Department of Transportation, Department of Public Safety, United States Department of Health and Human Services, United States Department of Education, and others.
 As with e-governance on the global level, G2C services vary from state to state.
 The Digital States Survey ranks states on social measures, digital democracy, e-commerce, taxation, and revenue.
 The 2012 report shows Michigan and Utah in the lead and Florida and Idaho with the lowest scores.
 Municipal governments in the United States also use government-to-customer technology to complete transactions and inform the public.
 Much like states, cities are awarded for innovative technology.
 Government Technology's "Best of the Web 2012" named Louisville, KY, Arvada, CO, Raleigh, NC, Riverside, CA, and Austin, TX the top five G2C city portals.